RFermo/TriviaKing-A/INSTALLATION.md

     |__ server
 ```

-Open a terminal in the directory that TriviaKing was cloned into and run the following
+Open a terminal in the directory that Trivia King was cloned into and run the following:

 ```bash
 cd ./client && npm install && cd ../server && npm install
 ```

 ### Install MySQL
-Download and install MySQL for your operating system at [MySQL][mysql-install-url] website
+Download and install MySQL for your operating system at [MySQL][mysql-install-url] website.

 ## Setup Database
 ### Create and import database
-Create an empty database as found [here][mysql-create-database] and import the initial database using this [sql file][mysql-init-db]
+Create an empty database as found [here][mysql-create-database] and import the initial database using this [sql file][mysql-init-db].

-Creating and importing the database can be done via the command line
+Creating and importing the database can be done via the command line:
 ```bash
 mysql -u root -p -e "CREATE DATABASE trivia_king" mysql -u root -p trivia_king < ./server/db/trivia_king.sql
 ```

 ### Create user and grant permissions
-Create a mysql user as found [here][mysql-create-user] and don't forget to [grant privileges][mysql-grant-privileges] to the new mysql user
+Create a MySQL user as found [here][mysql-create-user] and don't forget to [grant privileges][mysql-grant-privileges] to the new MySQL user.

-### Update database configuraiton file
+### Update database configuration file
-Update the database configuration file to use the database and mysql user/password that you have created.
+Update the database configuration file to use the database and MySQL user/password that you have created.

 Database configuration file:
 [./server/db/connect.js][mysql-config-file]

 ### Start both the client and server
-Both client and server use `npm start`
+Both client and server use `npm start`.
 ```bash
 cd ./TriviaKing-A/client && npm start
 cd ./TriviaKing-A/server && npm start